 - Has 11 graduate degree programs across 8 engineering schools

-- Led the nation in doctoral degrees to minorities.
+- Leads the nation in degrees awarded to women and minorities